 Drainage Assistance Program

-Financial assistance for drainage concerns
+Assistance for drainage concerns

-- failing drainage infrastructure
+- failed drainage infrastructure;

-1. Any landowner of subdivided and developed property, including residential, commercial or public entities, who pay the City's stormwater utility fee, is eligible to request drainage improvements.
+- Any landowner of subdivided and developed property, including residential, commercial or public entities, who pay the City's stormwater utility fee, is eligible to request drainage improvements.

 Process for Requesting Drainage Assistance from the City